-The United States government has again tightened regulations regarding the importation into the USA of lion trophies, this time focusing on trophies from captive populations in South Africa.
+The United States government has again tightened regulations regarding the importation into the USA of lion trophies, this time focusing on populations of captive lions in South Africa

 US Fish and Wildlife Service (USFW) director Dan Ash recently published background to this announcement in The Huffington Post.
 For those who prefer a very brief summary, I have extracted the salient points.
 For the complete picture please read the entire announcement.